MALTA QUALIFICATIONS RECOGNITION INFORMATION CENTRE (MQRIC)

-Requests for the reissue of statements will only be considered if the qualification has been reviewed again since September 2016 and included on the new online database.
+Requests for the reissue of statements will only be considered if the programmes of study has been reviewed again in the last 12 months.
 A €2 posting charge applies.
 Bank charges may also be applicable.
-All other qualifications not recently reviewed will require to be verified anew and a new application will need to be submitted.
+All other programmes not recently reviewed will require to be verified anew and a new application will need to be submitted.

 MQRIC can be reached on Freephone 153 or email@example.com for further clarifications.

 All information related to submitting an application with the MQRIC for the recognition of qualifications can be accessed from here.

 The process of evaluation of a submitted qualification is dependent on information received from MQRIC’s counterparts in the country of issue of the qualification being analyzed.
 MQRIC does not determine itself what level rating a qualification must be given but refers to what is the established level rating awarded by the competent authorities in the country of issue.
 Consequently, MQRIC is dependent on the speed of reply of its international partners.